Robotboy26/qutePy/README.md

 # Installation

 Download:

 `
 cd ~
 mkdir qutePy # This folder will store data passed by Qutebrowser heading to the python3 script `

 `
-git clone https://github.com/Robotboy26/qutePy.git # Clone the repo to any location (it should work at any location at least). cd qutePy sudo chmod u+x pull.sh
+git clone https://github.com/Robotboy26/qutePy.git # Clone the repo to any location cd qutePy sudo chmod u+x pull.sh
 ./push.sh # This moves qutePy.py (the library) into the userscripts folder for Qutebrowser